 The objective of this course is to gear students to produce high-quality theses, a pre-requisite to graduate from PHBS.
 To this end, this course, through lectures and various assignments, is structured to expose students to classic and contemporary works in finance research.
 To that extent, the instructor will first make presentations about basic and essential issues in conducting empirical research.
 Students are then expected to actively engage in assignments to expose themselves to the literature.
-Specifically, after these lectures, students will read a selected published paper(s) thoroughly and make a 15-minute professional presentation (e.g., as in academic conference) to classmates by briefly summarizing the main ideas (hypothesis, motivation), research methods, and findings therein.
-In response, their classmates will discuss the same presented paper (10-minute discussion) by pointing out the limitations of and concerns about the paper and providing potential solutions to address these issues.
+Specifically, after these lectures, students will read a selected published paper(s) thoroughly and make a 25-minute professional presentation (e.g., as in academic conference) to classmates by briefly summarizing the main ideas (hypothesis, motivation), research methods, and findings therein.
+We will hold a 10-minute Q&A session after each presentation.
+In response to each presentation, classmates will discuss the same presented paper (a 15-minute discussion) by pointing out the limitations of and concerns about the paper and providing potential solutions to address these issues.
+Students who discuss the paper are encouraged to open up class discussion by asking questions to classmates.
 The exact schedule of paper presentations and discussions will be announced after students select their preferred paper from the reading lists on a first come first serve basis by informing the teaching assistant.

 As a final product, each student should develop and submit a research proposal on a topic selected in consultation with the instructor.
-They have to perform a thorough literature review, and explain their research agenda, motivation, hypotheses, and empirical design.
-The report should be about 10 page long (no more than 12 pages - details will be announced later and subject to change) with at least 4 pages of literature review.
-The proposal should be presented in 12-point Times New Roman font, with a 1.5-line spacing and 1-inch page margins.
-Preliminary empirical analysis is only optional (not required) given the duration of the course being very short.
-To boost students' soft skills and communication, they are required to present their work to the entire class for up to 10 minutes.
+They have to perform a thorough literature review and explain their research agenda, motivation, hypotheses, and empirical design.
+The report should be about 10-page long (no more than 12 pages - details will be announced later and subject to change) with at least 4 pages of literature review.
+The proposal should be presented in 12-point Times New Roman font, with a 1.15-line spacing and 1-inch page margins.
+The preliminary empirical analysis is only optional (not required) given the duration of the course is very short.
+To boost students' soft skills and communication, they are required to present their work to the entire class for up to 20 minutes (presentation time is subject to change).